thenadz/document-gallery/trunk/readme.txt

 == Description ==

-This plugin allows the user to effortlessly include a gallery, much like a photo gallery, of all your non-image attachments anywhere within your post.
+This plugin allows the user to effortlessly create a gallery of documents and other attached media, much like the gallery option already available for image attachments.

-The plugin will, by default, inherit the styling within your active theme, but with a little CSS knowledge it is easily modified to meet your specific needs.
+The plugin will, by default, inherit the styling within your active theme, but with a little CSS knowledge it is possible to customize the appearance to meet your specific needs.

 Read more in the **Installation** tab!

 = Developers =

-Document Gallery includes features intended to make integrating the plugin into the core of your theme or plugin very convenient.
-See the bottom of the **Installation**  tab for specific documentation on the various features included.
+Document Gallery includes features intended to make integration with other plugins simple.
+See the bottom of the **Installation** tab for specific documentation on the various features provided.

 *If this plugin has helped you, please take a moment to [rate it](http://wordpress.org/support/view/plugin-reviews/document-gallery#postform)!*